gpdowney/lightweightLSAT/index.md

 cat: fundamentals
 ---

 *The Lightweight LSAT* outlines a proven and simple system for mastering the Law School Admissions Test.

+*The Lightweight LSAT* is completely free.
+I hope you find it useful.

 ## The LSAT is different